motasemmaher/Blogging-Platform/README.md

 - Backend runs on port 3001
 - Frontend runs on port 3000
-- API documentation available at `/api/docs` when backend is running

 ## Contributing
 1. Fork the repository
 2. Create a feature branch
 3. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.